aryaprasad08/Interactive-Lab-Hub/Lab 2/README.md

 2. ### Get Kit and Inventory Parts
-Prior to the lab session on Thursday, taken inventory of the kit parts that you have, and note anything that is missing:
+Prior to the lab session on Thursday, taken inventory of the kit parts that you have, and note anything that is missing: No parts missing

 ***Update your [parts list inventory](partslist.md)***